Skip to content

 If your use case requires both accuracy and nuance (e.g., legal search, patient data retrieval, or multi-turn agent workflows) hybrid search isn’t optional.
 It’s essential.

-Open-source vs. closed vector databases: what’s right for your AI stack?
+Open-source vs. closed vector databases: what's best for your project?

 Many teams start with a hosted vector database because it’s the fastest way to get something running.
 Closed platforms like Pinecone or Vertex AI are simple to launch and manage, but that convenience often comes at the cost of flexibility, performance, and long-term control.